-In May 2001, we signed a collaborative agreement with Exelixis to discover and develop humanized antibodies for the diagnosis, prevention and treatment of cancer.
-We agreed to provide Exelixis with \$4.0 million in annual research funding for two or more years, and we purchased a \$30.0 million five-year note, convertible at our option after the first year of the collaboration into Exelixis common stock.
-Exelixis will perform certain genetic screens and other research activities intended to identify and validate targets for antibody therapeutics in oncology.
+In May 2001, we signed a collaborative agreement with Exelixis, Inc. to discover and develop humanized antibodies for the diagnosis, prevention and treatment of cancer.
+We agreed to provide Exelixis with \$4.0 million in annual research funding through June 1, 2003, and we purchased a \$30.0 million five-year note, convertible at our option after the first year of the collaboration into Exelixis common stock.
+The research funding period will end in June 2003.
+During the funding period, Exelixis performs certain genetic screens and other research activities intended to identify and validate targets for antibody therapeutics in oncology.
 We received an exclusive, worldwide license to develop antibodies against certain targets identified by Exelixis that are involved in cell growth, cell death and proliferation.
 Exelixis has the right to co-fund development of antibodies resulting from the collaboration.
-For antibody products we develop that Exelixis elects not to co- fund, we have agreed to make specified milestone payments and royalty payments on any product sales.
+Therefore, we recognize the expense of research funding ratably over the periods for which it was performed.
+For antibody products we develop that Exelixis elects not to co-fund, we have agreed to make specified milestone payments and royalty payments on any product sales.